qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 the data name and the fit model name.

 This is done by calling :meth:`_format_data` method.
-This may return new scatter table object with addition of following rows like below.
+This may return new scatter table object with the addition of rows like the following below.

 .. code-block::